kavia-common/career-navigator-215143-215152/frontend_cnp_app/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.
+- To bind on all interfaces for preview environments, use:
+  HOST=0.0.0.0 PORT=3000 npm start
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Default healthcheck path: GET /health/supabase (renders a small status panel in development) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`